privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 client-to-server communication is also encrypted.
 Refer to the [FLEDGE services explainer][6] for more information.

-A client such as an Android app or web browser can call FLEDGE services using RPC or HTTPS.
+A client, such as an Android app or web browser, can call FLEDGE services using RPC or HTTPS.
 A proxy service hosted in the same VM instance as the FLEDGE service converts HTTPS requests to RPC.
 Details of this service are out of scope of this document.

 Requests to FLEDGE services and corresponding responses are encrypted.
-Every request includes an encrypted payload (`request_ciphertext`) and a raw key version(`key_id`) which corresponds to the public key that is used to encrypt the request.
+Every request includes an encrypted payload (`request_ciphertext`) and a raw key version (`key_id`) which corresponds to the public key that is used to encrypt the request.
 The service that decrypts the request will have to use private keys(corresponding to the same key version) to decrypt the request.